-If you have a pre-service claim and you do not agree with our decision regarding precertification of an inpatient admission or prior approval of Other services, you may request a review by following the procedures listed on the next page.
-Note that these procedures apply to requests for reconsideration of concurrent care claims as well (see page 152 for definition).
+If you have a pre-service claim and you do not agree with our decision regarding precertification of an inpatient admission or prior approval of Other services, you may request a review by following the procedures listed below.
+Note that these procedures apply to requests for reconsideration of concurrent care claims as well.
 (If you have already received the service, supply, or treatment, then your claim is a post-service claim and you must follow the entire disputed claims process detailed in Section 8.)